ProjectSegfault/website/src/routes/faq/+page.md

 ## Who is the project owner?

-The project doesn't have a single owner but is made up of a team of people.
+There are two owners that operate Project Segfault, Midou and Mrlerien.
 A list of the people involved and their positions can be found [on our members page](/team).

 ## What's the backstory to Project Segfault?